 Important!
 You must have an active eBay Developer Program account to get the OAuth 2.0 client credentials you need to create access tokens.
 For details, see: Creating an eBay Developer Program account and Getting your OAuth credentials.

 The eBay token service generates, or mints, access tokens via two different grant flows:

 - Client credentials grant flow mints a new Application access token that you can use to access the resources owned by the application.

 - Authorization code grant flow mints a new User access token that you can use to access the resources owned by the user.

 See Access token types for information on the differences between the two grant flows.

 The eBay OAuth client libraries

-eBay offers two client libraries that you can use to quickly implement OAuth in your applications:
+eBay offers several client libraries that you can use to quickly implement the minting of OAuth tokens in your applications:

 Implementing OAuth in your applications

-The following topics describe how to get OAuth tokens using each of the two grant flows:
+The following topics describe how to implement the minting of OAuth tokens using each of the two grant flows: